Anthem Medicare Advantage Review

 Anthem is part of the nationwide Blue Cross Blue Shield (BCBS) network of health insurers.
-This company offers plans in 14 states and made the U.S. News list of “Best Insurance Companies for Medicare Advantage 2019” in three of those states.1 The average Medicare Advantage Medicare Star Rating is 3.7 out of 5.2
+This company offers plans in 14 states and made the U.S. News list of “Best Insurance Companies for Medicare Advantage 2019” in three of those states.1

 If you’re looking for HMO or PPO plan options that include Part D drug coverage, Anthem Blue Cross Blue Shield could be the right choice for you.